Total Knee Replacement

 - Poor balance and Proprioception

-- Range of motion restricted to no more than 100 degrees of flexion without pain
+- The range of motion restricted to no more than 100 degrees of flexion without pain

 - Crepitus (noisy) knee joint and patella-femoral joint (knee cap) with flexion